 One-time Uber lawyer Craig Clark agreed to testify against his former boss, Joe Sullivan, the company’s security chief when it was hacked in 2016, in exchange for immunity.

-But the court needs to have clarity that it was Sullivan, not he, who changed non-disclosure agreements the hackers were asked to sign.
+But the court needs to have clarity that it was Sullivan, not Clark, who changed non-disclosure agreements the hackers were asked to sign.

 “In my mind it was clear as day that Joe input those changes,” Clark said in cross-examination as part of a criminal obstruction case against Sullivan that started this week in a San Francisco federal district court.
 Clark’s comments were reported by Courthouse News Service.